cehaaa/todo-list-oop/README.md

-# to-do-list-OOP-JS
+# todo-list-oop

-simple to do list with OOP Javascript , still have a bug when delete the list

-still looking for the solution :)
+This project is a simple to-do list application built with OOP principles in JavaScript.
+It allows users to add tasks with titles and descriptions, and store them in the browser's local storage.
+Users can also remove tasks from the list.
+The application uses Tailwind CSS for styling.